1

 if video_env is None:

-# just creates their own copy of the environment instead of trying to
+# creates their own copy of the environment instead of trying to share the

-# share the environment.
+# environment.
 This also makes the function "pure."
+However, we should use the

 else: